chiel/tinker/README.md

 ga_code: 'UA-29044087-1'
 ```

+### Running locally with thin

 Tinker is written with Sinatra, which is written on top of Rack, so any kind of Rack-compatible server should work.

-### Running locally with thin

 Locally, I run Tinker on [Thin](http://code.macournoyer.com/thin/), so that's what I'll be using in this example.

 ```
-$ gem install thin
 $ thin -p 9393 -e development -P tmp/pids/tinker-client.pid -d -D start
 $ thin -p 9394 -e development -P tmp/pids/tinker-sandbox.pid -d -D start
 ```